unionai-oss/pandera/docs/source/data_synthesis_strategies.rst

 Checks as Constraints
 ---------------------

-As you may have noticed in the first example, :class:`~pandera.core.checks.Check` s further constrain the data synthesized from a strategy.
+As you may have noticed in the first example, :class:`~pandera.api.checks.Check` s further constrain the data synthesized from a strategy.
 Without checks, the ``example`` method would simply generate any value of the specified type.
 You can specify multiple checks on a column and ``pandera`` should be able to